jbristow/gh-labels/README.md

 # github labels

-This repo is used to manage the Github issue labels across all of the CI/CD repos.
+This repo is used to easily sync and manage github labels based on a yml file.

 ## Prerequisites